Approval to transfer personal loans, credit cards and savings accounts to NatWest – Frequently Asked Questions

 Will my savings interest rate change?

-Interest rates won’t change as a result of the proposed transfer but may change for other reasons, for example to reflect any movements in the Bank of England base interest rate.
+Interest rates won’t change as a result of the transfer but may change for other reasons, for example to reflect any movements in the Bank of England base interest rate.

 If you are on an instant, easy or defined access account you can continue to save and withdraw deposits in accordance with your terms and conditions.

-If you have a fixed rate or fixed term account, the existing terms and conditions still apply, and early withdrawals are not permitted unless you want to reduce your account balance because your combined Sainsbury’s Bank, NatWest and/or Ulster Bank Northern Ireland balance would be greater than £85,000 after the proposed transfer.
+If you have a fixed rate or fixed term account, the existing terms and conditions still apply, and early withdrawals are not permitted unless you want to reduce your account balance because your combined Sainsbury’s Bank, NatWest and/or Ulster Bank Northern Ireland balance would be greater than £85,000 after the transfer.
 In this instance, any notice period, penalties, fees and charges won’t apply if you make a withdrawal or transfer (to keep your balance within the FSCS protection limit) within a 3-month period from 1 April 2025 until 1 July 2025.

-If you want to transfer funds from a fixed term savings account to keep your balance within the FSCS protection limit, please call Sainsbury’s Bank on 0800 0142 131 or NatWest on 0345 788 8444 to discuss the options available to you.
+If you want to transfer funds from a fixed term savings account to keep your balance within the FSCS protection limit, please call Sainsbury’s Bank on 08085 40 50 60 or NatWest on 0345 788 8444 to discuss the options available to you.

 You’ll be notified in advance about any changes that are going to be made in the future.